policyd-weight/policyd-weight/README.md

 ### Notes

-There should be packages for debian, ubuntu, openSUSE, Solaris (OpenCSW), gentoo, FreeBSD (ports)
+There should be packages for debian, ubuntu, openSUSE, Solaris (OpenCSW), gentoo, FreeBSD (ports), NetBSD